astropenguin/homebrew-radex/README.md

 ### Homebrew

-The easiest way is to use Homebrew:
+The easiest way is to use Homebrew.

 ```shell
 $ brew tap astropenguin/formulae